History of Music and the Spoken Word

 Music and the Spoken Word has been inducted into the National Association of Broadcasters Hall of Fame and the National Radio Hall of Fame and has entered the hearts of listeners everywhere.

 The first airing on July 15, 1929, was makeshift at best.
 That summer day, a local radio crew ran a wire from their control room to an amplifier in the Tabernacle nearly a block away.
-The technicians suspended the station’s sole microphone from the domed ceiling not only to capture the music of the Choir but also so an announcer could introduce each number.
-Nineteen-year-old Ted Kimball—son of the Tabernacle organist and the designated announcer—perched on a ladder for the duration of the program so that those listening could hear his words.
+The technicians put the station’s sole microphone on a ladder not only to capture the music of the Choir but also so an announcer could introduce each number.
+Nineteen-year-old Ted Kimball—son of the Tabernacle organist and the designated announcer—perched on the ladder for the duration of the program so that those listening could hear his words.

 Eleven months later, 24-year-old Richard L. Evans became the first regular program narrator, and for the next 41 years (1930–1971) he was the voice of Music and the Spoken Word.
 He never missed a broadcast, even with his later assignment as an Apostle of The Church of Jesus Christ of Latter-day Saints.
 His uplifting, three-minute sermonettes often addressed themes from the Choir’s music.
 Those listening knew his voice and appreciated his words of comfort, gratitude, happiness, duty, and love.

 J. Spencer Kinard followed Evans as announcer from 1972–1990.
 Lloyd Newell took over the role in 1990 and continues in that post today.

 Since the program’s singular beginning and through years of remarkable change in broadcasting, the Choir has held its place providing music and inspiration for everyday living.
 Special programs commemorate holidays –Christmas and Easter--and singular events such as 9-11, Martin Luther King Day and July 4.